Kinto/kinto.js/README.md

 * **lastModified**: last synchronization timestamp, `null` if never sync'ed.

-> Synchronization timestamps are persisted in the device local storage. **Status:** Not implemented.
+> Synchronization timestamps are persisted in the device local storage.

 All operations are asynchronous and rely on [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).